LABOUR PARTY PRESS & PUBLICITY DEPT

 In 1925 he moved from Clapham Common to Hooking Green in Harrow, Middlesex.

 Leatherland was a talented verbatim shorthand reporter (an essential talent for a journalist in those days).
-He took shorthand notes at several public enquiries, including a 200,000 word record of the Board of Trade enquiry into the silk industry.
+He was awarded a certificate showing he could write 120 words per minute at the age of 16.
+In the 1920s he took shorthand notes at several public enquiries, including a 200,000 word record of the Board of Trade enquiry into the silk industry.

-In a recent history of MI5 “The Defence of the Realm : The Authorised History of MI5” by Christopher Andrew, Professor Andrew explains that the Conservative Party had a spy inside Labour Party headquarters in the later 1920s.
+In Christopher Andrew's history of MI5 “The Defence of the Realm : The Authorised History of MI5”, Professor Andrew explains that the Conservative Party had a spy inside Labour Party headquarters in the later 1920s.
 He quotes Conservative Party Chairman J.C.C.
-Davidson (later Viscount Davidson) who admitted in his “Memoirs of a Conservative” (1969) that in 1927 he recruited a Major Joseph Ball 'to help run a little intelligence service of our own' distinct from Conservative Party Central Office.
+Davidson (later Viscount Davidson) who admitted in his “Memoirs of a Conservative” (1969) that, in 1927, he recruited a Major Joseph Ball 'to help run a little intelligence service of our own' distinct from Conservative Party Central Office.
 Ball was a former Scotland Yard police officer – and a barrister - who joined MI5 in 1915 but left the service in 1926.

 Davidson said : “We had agents in certain key centres and we also had agents actually in the Labour Party Headquarters, with the result that we got their reports on political feeling in the country, as well as our own.
 We also got advance “pulls” of their literature.
 This we arranged with Odhams Press, who did most of the Labour Party printing , with the result that we frequently received copies of their leaflets and publications before they reached Transport House.
 This was of enormous value to us because we were able to study the Labour Party policy in advance, and in the case of leaflets we could produce a reply to appear simultaneously with their production.”